 What is a dental crown?

 A dental crown (cap) is a restoration that covers a tooth, restoring it to its normal size and shape, while strengthening and improving its appearance.
 If you think of a literal crown, it sits atop the king or queen’s head, covering the top of the head.
 A dental crown does the same thing.
 It covers the entire portion of the tooth above the gum line (which is actually called the crown of the tooth).
 A crown is a prosthetic that can save a single tooth.
 It is necessary when a tooth is broken to the point where a filling will not be effective.
 They are also used to cover cosmetic imperfections and as the anchors for dental bridges.

 You may have heard crowns referred to as “caps” by an older person.
-That was the term when most crowns were made of gold alloy, and were highly visible over a tooth.
+That was the term used when most crowns were made of gold alloy, and were highly visible over a tooth.
 The tooth was, in effect, wearing a cap.